joelrebel/helm-serverservice-devel/README.md

 ## k8s helm charts for a server service development instance.

-Note: this deploys an *insecure* cockroachdb, serverservice instance in the `default` k8s namespace to enable serverservice development.
+Note: this deploys an *insecure* cockroachdb, serverservice instance in the `default` k8s namespace to enable local [serverservice](https://github.com/metal-toolbox/hollow-serverservice/) development.

 ### Prerequisites